Best of the Web. Picked by our PhDs

 Having a tough time remembering which quadrilateral has which property?
-Take a look at this great website full of simple explanations colorful graphics.
+Take a look at this great website full of simple explanations and colorful graphics.
 Not a proof in sight to distract you.
 Just pure quadrilateral bliss.

 Click and drag these shapes according to their properties and prove that you've got what it takes to be a quadrilateral master.
 Unfortunately, no, you don't get a trophy.